-It has made OLED and quantum dot sets, but some of its TVs are classified as ULED.
+Hisense has made OLED and quantum dot sets, but some of its TVs are classified as ULED.
 Rather than being a specific type of display, ULED is actually a number of different technologies designed to improve picture quality.

 Below, we cover exactly what technology you'll see in Hisense TVs and how they differ from more established brands.
 We also detail everything we know about its ranges.

 How do you improve the contrast on a backlit TV?
-Put one display in front of another apparently.
+Put one display in front of another, apparently.
 That's Hisense's approach anyway and it says that its dual cell panels can rival OLEDs for contrast: a bold claim indeed.

-The two panels are a 4K one and a 2K one mounted on top of each other.
-One panel produces colour and the other is monochrome there to increase luminance.
 Having the overlaid panel means there's more control over what parts of the screen are lit, which is why the contrast gets a boost.

 You'll have a hard time finding a TV that you can't connect to the internet in 2021 and Hisense TVs are all smart in this manner.
 Each manufacturer has its own interface for downloading apps and accessing smart features.
 Hisense's is called VIDAA U.